 and the beginning of the fast of the most sacred Lenten season.

-On the seventeenth day of April you will celebrate with joy Easter Day,
+On the ninth day of April you will celebrate with joy Easter Day,

 the Paschal feast of our Lord Jesus Christ.

 [In those places where the Ascension is observed on Thursday:

-On the twenty-sixth day of May will be the Ascension of our Lord Jesus Christ.]
+On the eighteenth day of May will be the Ascension of our Lord Jesus Christ.]

 [In those places where the Ascension is transferred to the Seventh Sunday of Easter:

-On the twenty-ninth day of May will be the Ascension of our Lord Jesus Christ.]
+On the twenty-first day of May will be the Ascension of our Lord Jesus Christ.]

-On the nineteenth day of June, the feast of the Most Holy Body and Blood of Christ.
+On the eleventh day of June, the feast of the Most Holy Body and Blood of Christ.

-On the twenty-seventh day of November, the First Sunday of the Advent of our Lord Jesus Christ,
+On the third day of December, the First Sunday of the Advent of our Lord Jesus Christ,

 to whom is honor and glory for ever and ever.